 About the programme

-Our 2020 programme takes place from 30 November to 13 December 2020, during which time participants will complete ten hours' worth of activity over the two weeks; they are not required to be availlable full time.
+Our 2020 programme takes place from 30 November to 13 December 2020, during which time participants will complete ten hours' worth of activity over two weeks.
+During this virtual work experience programme, participants will meet (virtually) representatives from across our space and commercial businesses; learning about Airbus as a leader in the design, manufacture and delivery of aerospace products and services on a global scale.
+Participants are not required to be available full time.

 In order to take part participants must be in Years 10-13 and attend a school or college in the UK.